olavl/mmm_analysis/README.md

    - seaborn
    - scipy
 3. Execute the notebooks in the following order:
-   1. MMM DataGenerator.ipynb (if you need to generate sample data)
+   1. MMM DataGenerator.ipynb (if you need to generate fresh sample data)
-   2. MMM Analysis.ipynb
+   2. MMM Analysis.ipynb (to run the technical analysis)
-   3. Media Mix Optimization Report.ipynb
+   3. Media Mix Optimization Report.ipynb (to view the business findings)

 ## Visualizations